Rafsun4/Rafsun4/README.md

 <br/>
 Stacks I have worked with : MERN , React+Firebase.
 <br/>
-Things I am currently experimenting with : gatsby , next.js , typescript, ...
+Things I am currently experimenting with : next.js , typescript, ...
 <br/>
 Want to become a full-time employee 💸 and an Open Source Contributor ❤️.
 </p>